xiami31/Win_cmd_TrayExec/README.md

 English:

 - Every execution opens a new output panel
-- Running the same command again also opens a new panel
+- Commands launched from an existing output panel reuse that panel, even when the command text stays the same
 - Each page shows up to two panels
 - Two panels on the same page always split the width evenly
 - After a command finishes, the `Stop` button becomes disabled